Purging data on a regular basis plays a critical role in CRM database maintenance.

 You have already tried to sell these prospects but were not a good fit for your value proposition.
 There may come a time when you want to circle back to these leads, but you may want to re-engage with them with a fresh start.
 Their data and needs can change over time.
 The record that is currently in your system may not be all that useful down the road.

 Another potential way to identify and remove unqualified contacts in your CRM is through company headcounts.
 If you sell enterprise software, for example, you could safely remove every contact that works at a company with 5 or fewer employees.

 Removing clearly unqualified contacts from your system is a quick and easy way to ensure that you don’t waste time and budget on opportunities that will never work out.

-Further, duplicate contact data breaks the single customer view, which acts as a single source of truth for everything we would want to know about a particular contact.
+Further, duplicate contact data breaks the single customer view, which is a single source of truth for everything we want to know about a particular contact.

 Duplicate records waste your marketing budget.
 It is not uncommon for companies to have a duplicate rate reach 20% of their total number of records.

 Purging duplicates allows your marketing, sales, and support teams to focus on their jobs effectively and avoid adding extra steps to their work processes to check for potential duplicates.